ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/week6/index.md

 A general workflow for your script could be:

-1. Clone the repository of the student submission to a well-known directory name (provided in starter code) _This is done by the git clone command in the provided script_
+1. Clone the repository of the student submission (you can find a list of submissions to test against [here](#sample-submissions)) to a well-known directory name (provided in starter code) _This is done by the git clone command in the provided script_
 2. Check that the student code has the correct file submitted.
 If they didn't,